akashdeepdeb/elitecode/README.md

-# elitecode
+# elitecode (l33tcode/leetcode)
-This is some leetcode Qs I am writing to transition from cpp to python for interviews
+this is some leetcode Qs I am writing to transition from cpp to python for interviews good chance there are other, more comprehensive repos like this one. this is mostly for me to get re-acquainted with coding in python and not use cpp for interviews (seems like a bad idea) feel free to use this anywhere you please